wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-devquickstarts-cordova.md

 Each target platform has different prerequisites.

 - To build and run Windows Tablet/PC or Phone app version
-	- [Visual Studio 2013 for Windows with Update 2 or later](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8) (Express or another version).
+	- [Visual Studio 2013 for Windows with Update 2 or <!-- deleted by customization later](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8) --><!-- keep by customization: begin --> later](http://www.visualstudio.com/zh-cn/downloads/download-visual-studio-vs#d-express-windows-8) <!-- keep by customization: end --> (Express or another version).
 - To build and run for iOS
 	-   Xcode 5.x or greater.
-Download it at http://developer.apple.com/downloads or the [Mac App Store](http://itunes.apple.com/us/app/xcode/id497799835?mt=12)
+Download it at http://developer.apple.com/downloads or the [Mac App <!-- deleted by customization Store](http://itunes.apple.com/us/app/xcode/id497799835?mt=12) --><!-- keep by customization: begin --> Store](http://itunes.apple.com/cn/app/xcode/id497799835?mt=12) <!-- keep by customization: end -->
-	-   [ios-sim](https://www.npmjs.org/package/ios-sim) – allows you to launch iOS apps into the iOS Simulator from the command line (can be easily installed via the terminal: `npm install -g ios-sim`)
+	-   [ios-sim](https://www.npmjs.org/package/ios-sim) - allows you to launch iOS apps into the iOS Simulator from the command line (can be easily installed via the terminal: `npm install -g ios-sim`)

 - To build and run application for Android
-	- Install [Java Development Kit (JDK) 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or later.
+	- Install [Java Development Kit (JDK) <!-- deleted by customization 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) --><!-- keep by customization: begin --> 7](http://www.oracle.com/technetwork/cn/java/javase/downloads/jdk7-downloads-1880260.html) <!-- keep by customization: end --> or later.
 Make sure `JAVA_HOME` (Environment Variable) is correctly set according to JDK installation path (for example C:\Program Files\Java\jdk1.7.0_75).
-	- Install [Android SDK](http://developer.android.com/sdk/installing/index.html?pkg=tools) and add `<android-sdk-location>\tools` location (for example, C:\tools\Android\android-sdk\tools) to your `PATH` Environment Variable.
+	- Install [Android <!-- deleted by customization SDK](http://developer.android.com/sdk/installing/index.html?pkg=tools) --><!-- keep by customization: begin --> SDK](http://developer.android.com/intl/zh-cn/sdk/installing/index.html) <!-- keep by customization: end --> and add `<android-sdk-location>\tools` location (for example, C:\tools\Android\android-sdk\tools) to your `PATH` Environment Variable.
 	- Open Android SDK Manager (for example, via terminal: `android`) and install
     - *Android 5.0.1 (API 21)* platform SDK
     - *Android SDK Build-tools* version 19.1.0 or higher
     - *Android Support Repository* (Extras)

   Android sdk doesn't provide any default emulator instance.
 Create a new one by running `android avd` from terminal and then selecting *Create...* if you want to run Android app on emulator.
-Recommended *Api Level* is 19 or higher, see [AVD Manager] (http://developer.android.com/tools/help/avd-manager.html) for more information about Android emulator and creation options.
+Recommended *Api Level* is 19 or higher, see [AVD Manager] <!-- deleted by customization (http://developer.android.com/tools/help/avd-manager.html) --><!-- keep by customization: begin --> (http://developer.android.com/intl/zh-cn/tools/help/avd-manager.html) <!-- keep by customization: end --> for more information about Android emulator and creation options.

 ## *1. Register an application with Azure AD*